lexik/LexikFormFilterBundle/Resources/doc/index.md

 Note that before triggering the default event name, the `lexik_form_filter.query_builder_updater` service checks if this custom event has some listeners, in which case this event will be triggered instead of the default one.

-5. Working with entity associations and embeddeding filters
+v.
+Working with entity associations and embeddeding filters
 -----------------------------------------------------------

 You can embed a filter inside another one.
 It could be a way to filter elements associated to the "root" one.